 Victims of such false accusations have a legal right to fight back—and you can do so with help from veteran Houston sex crime defense attorney Neal Davis.
-Contact our law firm today for a free and confidential legal review of your case.
+Contact our law firm today for a confidential legal review of your case.

 It’s vital that you do so quickly, since an online solicitation of a minor charge carries heavy penalties in Texas.
 In fact, under Texas Penal Code Section 33.021(b), online solicitation of a minor is a third-degree felony.

 As such, it could bring a prison sentence of 2 to 20 years if you’re convicted of knowingly soliciting a minor (younger than 17) via text message, email or Internet with the intent of engaging in sexual contact, sexual intercourse or deviate sexual intercourse.
 You also could be fined up to $10,000.